Neroware/GodotRx/README.md

 ### Reactive Properties

-This part is not fully fleshed out and I do not have to time at the moment sadly to extend it.
-But nontheless GDRx supports Reactive Properties.
+This part is not fully fleshed out and sadly I do not have the time at the moment to extend it.
+But nontheless, GDRx supports Reactive Properties.

 ```
 # Fires, when value is changed.